-A GST composition scheme is a scheme for the small taxpayer whose turnover is below Rs 1 crore and in the case of North- the Eastern States and Himachal Pradesh the limit is set for Rs 75 lakh.
-However, as per the 23rd GST Council meeting held on 10th Nov 2017 the limit for GST composition scheme is increased to Rs 1.5 crore but is yet to be clearly notified.
+A GST composition scheme is a scheme for the small taxpayer whose turnover is below Rs 1 crore and in the case of North- Eastern States and Himachal Pradesh the limit is set for Rs 75 lakh.
+According to the CGST (Amendment) Act, 2018, services to an extent of 10 percent of turnover or Rs.5 lakhs can be supplied by a composition, whichever is higher.
+This amendment shall be enforced from 1st of Feb, 2019.

 - A taxpayer who occasionally undertakes the supplies in a State or Union Territory having no fixed place of business.